The Gumloop Handbook

 If you made it all the way to this last section, you might be interested in joining the team!

 If you're serious about it, send me an email at max@gumloop.com.
 I do get a ton of spam so please try out the product before emailing.
-I try to reply to everything that someone put effort into sending.
+I reply to everything that someone put effort into sending.

 I'll keep updating this handbook as we grow.